raspberri05/taskorial/README.md

 ## Setting up your environment for local development

 This project is testing on Node v20.11.1.
-Most other recent versions of Node should fully, but we cannot guarantee full functionality for other versions
+Most other recent versions of Node should fully work, but we cannot guarantee full functionality for other versions

 ### Dependency Installation